-Advisors are available to assist students with educational planning by appointment in Entry & Advising, Laidlaw Center 116.
+Advisors are available to assist students with educational planning by appointment in Advising & Career Services, Laidlaw Center 116.
 Quick questions can be answered during daily drop-in times.

 Decisions you need to make

 - When to decide: By the time you have earned 30 college level credits